Brain hemorrhage in Thailand (Brain AVM)

 My hospital stay lasted for a little over 3 weeks before I got home to our apartment in Pattaya.
 Here I had a nurse with me for the first month.
 She helped me dose my pills, which were in 8 teams per day.
 I was simply too confused and dizzy to take the pills myself.

-Brain hemorrhage/stroke in Thailand – I was very dizzy at first, and gradually began my rehabilitation of muscles, balance, memory, overview, concentration, and many more things after my brain hemorrhage/stroke.
+Brain hemorrhage (Brain AVM)/stroke in Thailand – I was very dizzy at first, and gradually began my rehabilitation of muscles, balance, memory, overview, concentration, and many more things after my brain hemorrhage (Brain AVM)/stroke.
 I trained on an exercise bike and cross-trainer.
 After a few days, a nerve got stuck in my back, and this lasted approx. 3 days with great pain.

 Check-up at the hospital after 1 week